Vasileios-Mavroeidis/openc2-plugfest/2020-January/README.md

 permit tcp any any 10.10.10.24 0.0.0.0

 #### Note:
-Missed source address is treated as any by the iosacl-adapter
+Missed source address is treated as any by the openc2-iosacl-adapter

 ### 3. Allow ipv4_connection – response requested complete – insert rule